Key Takeaways from Eyeforpharma Conference

 The questions raised create actionable milestones on leveraging data in healthcare.
 However, to my mind, it’s not less important to understand how to implement these promising plans, how to apply practical solutions - digital, infrastructural, operational - able to unleash the power of data in this industry.

 In my experience, working with data, especially when it comes to heterogeneous big data, poses a range of issues to solve.
-In most cases we are dealing with massive amount of dirty data coming from multiple sources.
+In most cases we are dealing with a massive amount of dirty data coming from multiple sources.
 Parts of this data can be sensitive and requires a certain level of security and high accuracy.

 Issues associated with heterogeneous data are complex, but not unsolvable.
 For example, at my company, we have already come across similar problems and managed to deliver working solutions for extracting value from such data.